susanpallmann/color-me-2/README.md

 - [X] Style radio field.
 - [X] Make color background change if UI is white or black themed.
 - [X] Make form submission send to database.
-- [ ] Resurface entered days to the board.
+- [X] Resurface entered days to the board.
   - [X] Make a reusable function for navigating the calendar/our date system (YYYYMMDD).
+- [ ] Make resurfacing day window.
+- [ ] Install Google Material Icons.
+- [ ] Add dates to log/edit/view days.
 - [ ] Make some sort of CTA for entering a new day.
-- [ ] Hide the CTA if today was already filled out.
+- [ ] Hide (or change) the CTA if today was already filled out.
 - [ ] Make form show/hide functionality.
 - [ ] Document.